cqfd/monastic.io/_posts/2011-04-20-some-fun-with-recursion.markdown

 of S has a unique anchor.
 We can generate a (k + 1)-element anchor by first choosing any k elements from S - {1}, and then consing 1 onto the front.
-We can get all of the possible anchors for a set by doing this for all k between zero and and one less than the length of the list.
+We can get all of the possible anchors for a set by doing this for all k between zero and one less than the length of the list.

 Here's some Haskell code to that effect: